Chapter 33

 Dear Heavenly Father,

 We come before You in the Name of Your only begotten Son, Jesus Christ.
 Holy Father please grant us the spiritual wisdom and understanding to comprehend Your Word.
-Help us, oh Lord, to see that You and only You are our Savior and Deliverer.
-Father please forgive us of the many times we looked to ourselves and others for direction, comfort and deliverance from our sinful ways.
-Holy Father we ask You for these things for Your Holy Name's sake.
+Holy Father we ask this for Your Holy Name’s sake.

 Amen